greg-raven/Uncommon-Sense/_posts/2012-08-10-wage-slaves.md

 tag: 'Upton Sinclair'
 ---

-It’s difficult to get a man to understand something when his salary depends on him not understanding it.
+It's difficult to get a man to understand something when his salary depends on him not understanding it.